SHOTbyGUN/obs-debian-easycompile/README.md

 # What does it do?

 1. Installs required packages for compiling
-2. Downloads x264, [x265] ffmpeg and obs-studio sources directly from git
+2. Downloads x264, [x265 optional], ffmpeg and obs-studio sources directly from git
 3. Compiles and installs packages